 Then, as now, service in the National Guard was a part-time job, so he was able to be an architect and a soldier.
 As a Guardsman, he took part in their training exercises, parades, drills and social events.
 The 23rd was Brooklyn’s rich boy’s regiment, many of its members were from wealthy families, and the regiment enjoyed a healthy rivalry with Manhattan’s equally elite 7th Regiment.

 All of this activity kept Langston quite close to home.
 His was a very close family, and he never left it.
 He, his older brother William, and his younger sister Isabelle never married, and all of them lived at home with their parents.
-By 1900, the family was living at 295 Gates Avenue, between Classon and Franklin, in a home that no longer exists.
-It would have been almost across the street from the Gibb mansion.
+By 1900, the family was living at 295 Gates Avenue, between Classon and Franklin, in a home that is still there, although now radically changed.
+It was down the block from the Gibb mansion, the wealthiest man in the neighborhood.
 1900 was a big year for the Langston boys.
 That year they made a fortune, and almost died.

 They may have been architects and engineers, and part-time soldiers, but their father had instilled a love of the sea in the Langston boys, and they were sailors themselves.
 When he wasn’t soldiering or designing, Frederick was sailing.
 He and his brother were avid yachtsmen, and sailed regularly.
 The brothers saw a need for a new mooring device that would hold ships fast to port during storms and high seas, and by 1900 had perfected and marketed the “Langston Mooring.”